howellsbgt/CERN-Data-Analysis-ALICE-Run3/README.md

   Right: Λ invariant-mass fit showing the pπ⁻ peak from V⁰ reconstruction.</em>
 </p>

-Shows clear K⁰s and Λ peaks reconstructed from Run-3 data using the 98 % signal-retention pipeline to reduce noise.
+Shows clear K⁰s and Λ peaks reconstructed from Run-3 data using the data cleaning pipeline to reduce noise while retaining >86% of the signal.

 ## Reconstruction Efficiencies